-In general, a good rule of thumb is to reach for the least processed, least tampered with option you can buy, meaning unrefined for sure, and cold-pressed, which means it’s been produced in an environment that doesn’t kill off many of the original benefits, scent, and nutrition.
+In general, a good rule of thumb is to reach for the least processed, least tampered with the option you can buy, meaning unrefined for sure, and cold-pressed, which means it’s been produced in an environment that doesn’t kill off many of the original benefits, scent, and nutrition.

-While organic is usually your best bet with any food, much research has found that in general, coconuts are protected by their tough shell even when pesticides are present, so it’s highly doubtful that organic vs. non organic will make much of a difference.
+While organic is usually your best bet with any food, much research has found that in general, coconuts are protected by their tough shell even when pesticides are present, so it’s highly doubtful that organic vs. non-organic will make much of a difference.

-Using coconut oil in your skin routine is truly a win win.
+Using coconut oil in your skin routine is truly a win-win.
 Not only will you know you’re dousing your skin with a delicious smelling, soothing, and naturally moisturizing option, you can truly prevent and lighten your marks over time.